-16.19 Stress patches of reinforcing mesh (150 by 150 mm) are applied over the mechanical fixing heads and fully embedded within the basecoat.
-Alternatively, a second layer of mesh can be blanket applied over the fixings and bedded in with the basecoat.
+16.19 Stress patches of reinforcing mesh of 150 by 150 mm are applied over the mechanical fixing heads and fully embedded within the basecoat while it is still wet, or alternatively a second layer of mesh can be blanket applied over the fixings and bedded in with the basecoat.
 Further basecoat is applied to maintain an approximate 6 mm thickness when measured from the top of the fixings.
-The surface of the basecoat should be given a light diagonal scratch to provide a key for the dash receiver coat.
-If the building exceeds two storeys, stainless steel fire fixings should then be installed using a pattern that achieves a minimum of 1 fixing per 1 m2 (see Figure 5).
+The surface of the basecoat should be sponged smooth to provide a smooth surface for the Struc-Acryl finish.
+If the building exceeds two storeys, stainless steel fire fixings should then be installed using a pattern that achieves a minimum of 1 fixing per 1 m^2 (Figure 6 shows the fixing patterns).

-16.20 The basecoat should be left to dry thoroughly (approximately 72 hours) before application of the render finish.
+16.20 The basecoat should be left to dry thoroughly before application of the primer and render finish.
+Depending on conditions, the drying time will be approximately 72 hours.